idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 1 Preferences.md

 You can create text shortcuts to expand any given text with a defined character combination.
 To create a text shortcuts file that you can use across different sessions or projects, you need to first add at least one Text shortcut in Resources > Text shortcuts > Add selection to text shortcuts, then choose Resources > Text shortcuts > List text shortcuts and click the Save button.
 If you don’t save the shortcuts, they will be working for the current session only.
 Once saved, the shortcuts file will be available in this drop-down menu.

-Saved Text shortcuts files are saved as txt files in *cafetran/resources/shortcuts* folder.
+Saved Text shortcuts files are saved as txt files in *cafetran/resources/shortcuts* folder (This is on Windows and GNU/Linux.
+On a Mac, go to Applications and show the CafeTran.app package contents by right-clicking.
+The folder can be found in */Contents/Java/resources/shortcuts*).
 Multiple shortcuts files can be saved in this folder and selected from the drop-down menu.

 Text shortcuts files use the following format (each line is a new shortcut):